Apig-Sharbo/dotfiles/README.md

-dwmblocks  |  serves as the modular status bar fd  |  a better find fzf  |  is a fuzzy finder tool j4-dmenu-desktop  |  is to find .desktop files and offer you a menu to start an application using dmenu lf-git          |  is an extensive terminal file manager that everyone likes libnotify       |  allows desktop notifications
+dwmblocks  |  serves as the modular status bar fd  |  a better find fzf  |  is a fuzzy finder tool imv  | Image viewer for X11 and Wayland j4-dmenu-desktop  |  is to find .desktop files and offer you a menu to start an application using dmenu lf-git          |  is an extensive terminal file manager that everyone likes libnotify       |  allows desktop notifications